How to unpack initrd/initramfs to view content in Linux

 283924 blocks

-The extraction part is over here, and you can do what you want with an extracted initramfs image file.
+Now you can do whatever you want with an extracted initramfs image file.

-[Simple Method] Extract initramfs/initrd using lsinitrd
+Simple Method: Extract initramfs/initrd using lsinitrd

-The above method is slightly tricky.
-You can achieve the same result with a single command, which can be convenient and easy to use without memorizing the steps.
+However, you can achieve the same result with a single command, which can be convenient and easy to use without memorizing the steps.

-You can use the lsinitrd command to perform all the steps in one.
-Open your terminal window, type the following command, and replace the file name.
+command to perform all the steps in one.
+Now open your system terminal window, type the following command, and replace the file name.

-$ mkdir init && cd init
+$ mkdir /tmp/init && cd /tmp/init

 $ lsinitrd --unpack /boot/initrd.img-5.10.0-9-amd64